brianspiering/nlp-course/README.md

 - Machine Translation.
 Again very important and incredible breakthroughs have been made.
 There is not enough time to adequately cover it.
 - Natural Language Understanding (NLU).
 Finding "meaning" in text.
 We'll spend most of our time focused on lower levels of processing.
 - Natural Language Generation (NLG).
 We'll only going to briefly touch on how to programmatically create text during the Language Modeling section.
 - Speech.
-In the last couple of years, speech-based language processing has revolutionized.
+In the last couple of years, speech-based language processing has be revolutionized.
 For this class, we'll assume audio waves have been digitized into text.

 ----
 Grades